4059 Alex Ladyman A2 Media

 Jammings: openly acknowledge that there is no answer to a problem.

-The purpose of the author in this is typically to keep the audience guessing, arresting the enigma, until the final scenes when all is revealed and all loose ends are tied off and
+The purpose of the author in this is typically to keep the audience guessing, arresting the enigma, until the final scenes when all is revealed and all loose ends are tied off and closure is achieved.

 The Proairetic Code (ACT)

-Proairetic Code also builds tension, referring to any other action or event that indicates something else is going to happen, and which hence gets the reader guessing as to what will happen next.
+The Proairetic Code also builds tension, referring to any other action or event that indicates something else is going to happen, and which hence gets the reader guessing as to what will happen next.

 The Hermeneutic and Proairetic Codes work as a pair to develop the story's tensions and keep the reader interested.
 Barthes described them as: